basantadharala/twitter-sentimental-analysis/README.md

-Clone the repository: git clone https://github.com/basantadharala/twitter-sentiment-analysis.git Navigate to the project directory: cd twitter-sentiment-analysis Install dependencies: pip install -r requirements.txt Run the application: python app.py 🛠️
+Clone the repository: git clone https://github.com/basantadharala/twitter-sentiment-analysis.git Navigate to the project directory: cd twitter-sentiment-analysis Install dependencies: pip install -r requirements.txt Run the application: streamlit app.py 🛠️
 ## Usage
 Access the web demo through the provided link. 🌐
 Enter a keyword or hashtag to search for relevant tweets. 🔍